Pulaski County License Hearing Guide

 If You Refused Testing

 Georgia, like most states, has an implied consent law.
 This means that by driving on Georgia roads, you have implicitly agreed to submit to chemical testing (breath, blood, or urine) if lawfully arrested for DUI.
-Refusing to submit to testing carries a much harsher penalty than failing the test.
+Refusing to submit to testing carries a harsher penalty than failing the test.

 The ALR/Administrative Hearing